 Field-hunting tip

-Look in granite pegmatites country — that is the host setting where sarcopside typically forms.
+Look in granite pegmatites country, the host setting where sarcopside typically forms.
 If you start seeing triphylite, quartz, beryl in float, you are in the right ground.
 Field specimens usually show a massive, granular, or lamellar habit, so train your eye for that shape before scanning the outcrop.